10 minutes Reading time

 The top ten sites are:

-It’s been a varied year for Outdoor Retailers in terms of visibility, with half our featured retailers showing improvements and the other half losing visibility or stagnating.
+It’s been a varied year for the outdoor apparel industry growth in terms of visibility, with half our featured retailers showing improvements and the other half losing visibility or stagnating.

 Go Outdoors remains in the top spot for visibility this year but did lose 19% visibility.
 They are followed by Cotswold Outdoor who also lost 12%.
 Staying in 3rd place is Millets who had an 18% increase in visibility, putting them closely behind Cotswold Outdoor.